karkman/MMB-114_Genomics/Exercises/02-Read-trimming.md

 * The "Sequence length distribution" module shows a warning now.
 Have the read lengths changed?
 Why?
 * Are there still adapter sequences in our reads?

-If everything looks ok, the sequence data is ready ready for assembly.
+If everything looks ok, the sequence data is ready for assembly.
 We will assemble the genome on the next exercise session.